CringeTherapy/Disabler/README.md

 #Changelog Beta v1.2.9:

 #New Tlauncher added but you can't use it yet without admin, I still have to add the Java.exe file for it to work.
 Also, I haven't added the Ghost Code (Which is what I'm calling the Appdata disguise code).
-Beta v1.3 will take a while, but it will have a ton of bugfixes and new games.
+Beta v1.3 will take a while, but it will have a ton of bugfixes and Tlauncher.
 ALSO IN BETA v1.3 YOU CANNOT CLICK ON THE TLauncher-2.841.jar FILE BECAUSE IT WILL ASK FOR ADMIN.
 YOU HAVE TO CLICK THE 2-TLAUNCHER.BAT FILE.